SanctionsGitHub/partialdev-learn/src/pages/docs/ejs.md

 # EJS

-Vanillify uses EJS as its templating engine (like Jekyll uses Liquid).
+Luxaura.js uses EJS as its templating engine (like Jekyll uses Liquid).

 ## Using EJS